opendatateam/udata/docs/administrative-tasks.md

 ```

 Some jobs require arguments and keywords arguments.
-You can pass them with ass arguments too:
+You can pass them as arguments too:

 ```shell
 $ udata job run job-name arg1 arg2 key1=value key2=value